grafana/grafana/docs/sources/administration/configuration.md

 > **Note:** Available in Grafana 8.0 and later versions.

-Set to `true` if you want to enable the plugin marketplace app.
-Default is `false`.
-This app is only available to Grafana administrators.
+Available to Grafana administrators only, the plugin marketplace app is set to `false` by default.
+Set it to `true` if to enable the app.

 <hr>